elastic/kibana/rfcs/text/0011_persistable_state_service.md

 # Detailed design

-We plan to implement `PersistableStateRegistry ` which will be exposed under `share` plugin
+We plan to implement `PersistableStateRegistry ` which will be exposed under `PersitableState` plugin

 ```ts
 export interface PersistableState extends Serializable {}